WHO IS 'NDIS PROPERTY AUSTRALIA'?

 WHO FINDS SUITABLE TENANTS FOR EACH PROPERTY?

-A SDA Provider, once engaged, will be the specialist property management firm that works with NDIS Service Providers in assisting their NDIS clients to apply for and be placed in suitable Specialist Disability Accommodation.
-This process starts as soon as the property has been registered with SDA and the commencement of the build, with the intention of having the property occupied as soon as possible after the property is completed.
+An SDA Provider, once engaged, will be the specialist property management company that works with NDIS Service Providers in assisting their NDIS clients to apply for and be placed in suitable Specialist Disability Accommodation.
+This process starts as soon as the finance has been approved and prior to commencement of build, with the intention of having the property occupied as soon as possible after the property is completed.

-DOES THE SIL PROVIDER HAVE TENANTS LINED UP TO MOVE IN?
+DOES THE PROVIDER HAVE TENANTS LINED UP TO MOVE IN?

 Most likely, yes, but there are no guarantees.
 With careful planning and working with an efficient provider, and the vetting in advance of potential participants, one would hope that tenants will be ready to move in on completion of the new home.
 However there is no guarantee that this will always happen on day one, and one must assume a short period of time between house completion and transition to bring the participants into accommodation.
 This all depends on the area chosen and the number of participants in the waiting list.